Table of Contents Contents

 Furthermore, if you qualify for the DTC, you might also qualify for related programs like the registered disability savings plan, the working income tax benefit, and the child disability benefit.

 You can get approved for a personal loan while collecting disability benefits.
-Read about how you can use your AISH disability benefits to get a cash advance loan.
+Read about how you can use your AISH disability benefits as an AISH recipient to get a cash advance loan.

 Spring Financial serves Canadians facing all types of credit situations with practical advice and credit-building solutions.
 We also offer personal instalment loans online, so you can get the financing you need in a few clicks.
 Apply today to see how we can help!